0xreid/recipes/food/ZucchiniOnionChardSoup-Vegan.md

-#Zucchini, Onion, and Chard Soup
+# Zucchini, Onion, and Chard Soup

-##Ingredients
+## Ingredients
-2 medium/small red onions
+* 2 medium/small red onions
-6 medium/small zucchini
+* 6 medium/small zucchini
+* 1 bunch of swiss chard (I used red)
+* olive oil
-1 bunch of swiss chard (I used red) olive oil garlic (fresh, jarred, or powdered works...
-I used garlic salt since I was out of fresh garlic) salt and pepper red chili flakes or cayenne pepper (something to give it zip)
+* garlic (fresh, jarred, or powdered works...
+I used garlic salt since I was out of fresh garlic)

-1 pan (to sautee)
-1 pot (medium/large soup pot)
-1 blender

-##Directions
+* salt and pepper
+* red chili flakes or cayenne pepper (something to give it zip)

+## Directions
 Chop onion and zucchini into small/medium chunks.
 Sautee in olive oil and garlic (salt/pepper optional at this point - you can add it later) till slightly cooked.
 Zucchini should still be firm, but onions will